What does EOFY mean for your business?

 Check your insurance

 This may seem like a strange one but, if the financial reports obtained during EOFY show a significant change in the status of your business, you may need to change your insurance.
-It is important to ensure you stay on top of your insurance at all times but, if your business position has changed a lot, have a chat with your insurance provider to see if your current insurance is suited to your changing needs come the end of financial year time.
+It is important to ensure you stay on top of your insurance at all times but, if your business position has changed a lot, have a chat with your insurance provider to see if your current insurance is suited to your changing needs when it comes to the end of the financial year.

 Planning for the next financial year

 One of the most important tasks you can do around 30 June is plan for the next financial year.
 Using the financial reports that will be created, you and your business partners can utilise this information and plan for the year to come - what worked and what didn’t?
 What would you like to continue and what needs to be improved?
-All these questions, and many more, can be formed using financial data obtained during EOFY tasks, so make sure you utilise it as well as possible to ensure a positive year (or years) to come.
+All these questions, and many more, can be formed using financial data obtained during EOFY tasks, so make sure you take advantage of this process to ensure a positive year (or years) to come.

 Chat to your bookkeeper